epfl-dlab/aiflows/README.md

 <p align="center">
       <img src="assets/fig1_rounded_corners.png" alt="image" width="1000" height="auto">
       <p align="justify">
       <strong>The <em>Flows</em> framework exemplified.</strong> The first column depicts examples of tools.
 Notably, in the Flows framework, AI systems correspond to tools.
 The second column depicts Atomic Flows, effectively minimal wrappers around tools, constructed from the example tools.
 The third column depicts examples of Composite Flows defining structured interaction between Atomic or Composite Flows.
-The fourth column illustrates a specific Composite competitive coding Flow as those used in the experiments in the <a href="https://arxiv.org/abs/2308.01285">paper</a>.
+The fourth column illustrates a specific Composite competitive coding Flow as those used in the experiments in the paper.
 The fifth column outlines the structure of a hypothetical Flow, defining a meta-reasoning process that could support autonomous behavior.
       </p>
 <p>